PartnershipOnAI/safelife/README.md

 ## Training with proximal policy optimization

 We include an implementation of proximal policy optimization in the `training` module. *Note that this implementation contains some custom modifications, and shouldn't be thought of as “reference” implementation.
-It will be cleaned up in a future release.* The `training.ppo.PPO` class implements the core RL algorithm, `training.safelife_ppo.SafeLifeBasePPO` adds functionality that is particular to the SafeLife environment, and `training.safelife_ppo.SafeLifePPO_example` provides a full implementation with reasonable hyperparameters and network architecture.
+It will be cleaned up in a future release.* The `training.ppo.PPO` class implements the core RL algorithm while `training.safelife_ppo.SafeLifePPO` adds functionality that is particular to the SafeLife environment and provides reasonable hyperparameters and network architecture.

-There are a few import parameters that deserve special attention.
+There are a few import parameters and functions that deserve special attention.

-- `board_params_file` specifies which set of parameters are used to procedurally generate new levels, and therefore which task the agent is trained on.
-- `environment_params` sets any parameters that should be applied to `SafeLifeEnv` instance(s).
-- `test_environments` specifies the benchmark levels to test on.
-It makes sense to have these (roughly) match the training environment.
+- `game_iterator` is a generator of new `SafeLifeGame` instances.
+This can be replaced to specify a different training task or e.g. a level curriculum.
+- `environment_factory()` builds new `SafeLifeEnv` instances.
+Each instance is called with `self.game_iterator`.
+- `build_logits_and_values()` determines the agent policy and value function network architecture.

 For all other parameters, see the code and the documentation therein.

 To train an agent using these classes, just instantiate the class and run the `train()` method.
 Note that only one instance should be created per process.

 ### Preliminary results

+TK: Update these

 The initial agents were trained with no notion of side effects, so they end up being quite unsafe.
 Nonetheless, they do manage to occasionally complete a level without messing everything up.
 These are examples of (accidentally) safe and unsafe behaviors.